Ayurvedic Diet & Lifestyle practices for Autumn season.

 basmati or brown or wild rice

-cooked apples (with cinnamon & ginger for example)
+cooked apples or pears (with cinnamon & ginger for example)

 3. Spices & herbs